chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

     The cell is then filled with the higher density fluid by changing its phase value progressively.

     .. tip ::
-      When the densities of the two fluids are of very different order of magnitude (typically, one fluid is more than a hundred times denser than the other), the wetting mechanism can result in the denser fluid crawling on the wall in a non-physical way.
-Then, using ``set enable wetting = false`` and relying on the ``diffusivity`` parameter to wet the boundaries (see :ref:`improve wetting`) can give better results.
+      Using ``set enable wetting = false`` and relying on the ``diffusivity`` to wet the boundaries (see :ref:`improve wetting`) can give better results when the densities of the two fluids are of very different order of magnitude.

+      Typically, when one fluid is more than a hundred times denser than the other, the wetting mechanism can result in the denser fluid crawling on the wall in a non-physical way.
 Again, this is still a heuristic, so do not hesitate to write to the team through the `Lethe github page <https://github.com/lethe-cfd/lethe>`_ would you need assistance.

   * ``verbosity``: enables the display of the number of peeled and wet cells at each time-step.
 Choices are: ``quiet`` (default, no output) and ``verbose``.